Skip to main content

 60 mentions Positive Neutral Negative

 The story in this game is generally perceived as quirky and simple, serving primarily to enhance gameplay rather than being a focal point.
-While some players appreciate its unexpected twists and humorous elements, others criticize it for being shallow and poorly executed, with a linear narrative that lacks depth.
-Overall, the narrative is seen as a mixed bag, offering enough intrigue to keep players engaged, but not enough to be considered a standout feature.
+While some players appreciate its humor and unexpected twists, others criticize it for being shallow and predictable, with a narrative that feels unfinished or poorly executed.
+Overall, it offers enough intrigue to keep players engaged, but it is not the main selling point of the game.

 • “I went into the game with minimal expectations in the story aspect, and I can say it surprised me that there is more to offer than I thought.”